SinghTushar20/Learn-to-Code/03-Data Structures, Algorithms and CP/0-C++ (Language)/02. C++ Basics/Readme.md

 - Arithemetic operations on characters are done on their ASCII values.
 - char + int gives an int unless specified externally.

+## IEEE 754 floating point standard

+This is the way a modern computer represents real numbers.

 # Declaration VS Defination

 Declaration mean informing to the compiler the following information: name of the variable, type of value it holds. i.e., declaration gives details about the properties of a variable for symbol table entry.